aucloud/terraform-vcd-vm-deploy/README.md

 Github secrets can be used for all secrets required.
 It's recommended that github secrets are used unless Hashicorp vault is avaiable.
 1. Backend s3 access
-2. ~~Thycotic secret server access~~ Not available.
-3. Variables which change based on different target environments (e.g. VCD URLs)
+2. Variables which change based on different target environments (e.g. VCD URLs)
-4. Access tokens and other github related credentials
+3. Access tokens and other github related credentials

 ### Adding github secrets
 Github secrets is a way to provide (primarily) credentials required for the github actions workflows.